LaunchCodeEducation/intro-to-web-dev-curriculum/content/assignments/candidate-testing/intro/index.md

    1. You will collect 1 answer from the user.
    1. You will compare the correct answer with the user's answer and let the user know if they got the question right.

+You will run the autograding tests before moving onto Part 2.
+You need to pass Tests 1-6.

 **Part 2:Multiple Questions**

 You will increase the number of questions and answers to 5.